Shortly after Gov. Mike Beebe took office in 2007, he vowed to change the way Arkansas provided mental health care to its children.

 When Huckabee no longer figured as a presidential candidate, the Wall Street Journal lost interest in the story.
 Jacoby completed work on an article on the subject earlier this year as a freelancer for the Times.
-Some of Jacoby's story, provides background into the state's mental health care for children.
+Some of Jacoby’s story, which follows, provides background into the state’s mental health care for children.

 Warm Springs is a tiny hamlet in rural northeastern Arkansas just south of the Missouri border.
 A shuttered white clapboard convenience store stands at a lonely crossroads, across from a hill dotted with three wooden crosses and rocks with the letters J-E-S-U-S painted on them.

 But up a long unmarked gravel road in this isolated corner of Randolph County is a big business: The Lord’s Ranch.
 A children’s psychiatric home owned by Ted Suhl, The Lord’s Ranch and other Suhl-family mental health facilities took in $95 million in state Medicaid funds between 2002 and 2008, according to figures from the state Department of Human Services.

 The closest town of any size — Pocahontas, population 6,500 — is nearly 20 miles away.
 Hand-painted signs are nailed to the trees along the gravel road.
 “Love Lifted Me,” reads one.
 “Thank You God,” proclaims another.
 White crosses are planted in the ranch’s fields, alongside grazing horses.
 A sign welcomes visitors with a quote from the Gospel of Mark: “And they brought unto Him little children.”